concurp1-1920/concurp1-1920.github.io/TPs/Bank.md

 Note that it is the person’s process who prints the balance, but the bank can do it too.

-Similarly to the previous Tps, all the arguments are optional, and are in the following order on the command line.
+Similarly to the previous TPs, all the arguments are optional, and are in the following order on the command line.

 ```